 This is why it is recommended to make feed changes gradually to allow the microbiome to adjust.

-One study demonstrated an increase in Lactobacilli and Streptococci in the cecum and colon of ponies fed barley at 29 hours post-feeding.
+One study demonstrated an abrupt shift to the diet containing barley caused an increase in Lactobacilli and Streptococci in the cecum and colon of ponies.
 These changes occurred regardless of whether the diet contained 30% or 50% barley.

 Symptoms of Dysbiosis in Horses